Cheap ways to get your 5-a-day

 17. Tasty traybakes

-This is a nifty way to get your daily dose of goodness on a budget.
+This is an easy way to get your daily dose of goodness on a budget.
 Fill a tray with seasonal veg, toss with garlic, olive oil, herbs and spices, and bake until you have a healthy, wholesome dinner.
-You can add fish or meat, if you'd like.
-And even serve alongside a green salad for an extra nutritious hit.
-If you make enough, the leftovers will be delicious eaten cold or reheated in the microwave another day.
+You can add fish or meat too, if you like, and even serve alongside a green salad for an extra nutrition.
+If you make enough, the leftovers will be delicious eaten cold or reheated in the microwave.

 We have lots of traybake dinner recipes, including vegetarian traybakes, vegan traybakes and family traybake recipes.
 Make sure you have the right kit: check out our review of the best baking trays and best casserole dishes.